Charleo85/SIS-Rebuild/README.md

 	- Updating an existing instance:

-		- Use the same url as GET to reach for a particular instance
+		- Use the same url as GET to reach for a particular instance.
-		- The "id" field in the POST data must match the id in the url
+		- The "id" field in the POST data must match the id in the url.
-		- All required fields must be filled out
+		- All required fields must be filled out.
-		- If all requirements are satisfied, a json is returned with updated info and `status_code = 201`
+		- If all requirements are satisfied, a json is returned with updated info and `status_code = 201`.
-		- If one or more requirements fail, a json is returned with `status_code = 400` (bad request)
+		- If one or more requirements fail, a json is returned with `status_code = 400` (bad request).

 	- Creating a new instance:

-		- Use url "/{{ model_name_lower_case }}/create/"
+		- Use url "/{{ model_name_lower_case }}/create/".
-		- The "id" must not match an existing instance
+		- The "id" must not match an existing instance.
-		- All required fields must be filled out
+		- All required fields must be filled out.
-		- If all requirements are satisfied, a json is returned with new instance info and `status_code = 202`
+		- If all requirements are satisfied, a json is returned with new instance info and `status_code = 202`.
-		- If one or more requirements fail, a json is returned with `status_code = 400` (bad request)
+		- If one or more requirements fail, a json is returned with `status_code = 400` (bad request).

+	- Deleting an existing instance:

+		- Use url "/{{ model_name_lower_case }}/delete/".
+		- Only one required field: instance "id", must match some existing instance.
+		- **Warning**: when processing a delete request, all related instances would be deleted as well.
+			- For example, if you delete an instructor, all courses of this instructor would also be deleted.
+		- If the delete is successful, a json is returned with `status_code = 202`.
+		- If the delete has failed, a json is returned with `status_code = 400` (bad request).

 	- **All POST requests should use form-encoded data**